nikopueringer/Uni3CRunpod/README.md

 | H20*4 + SP + offload          | 53.7*4          | ~15.0      |
 | H20*4 + SP + FSDP (recommend) | 46.1*4          | <5.0       |

-## Human pose & Alignment
+## Human pose & Alignment & Unified control

-Run these codes for the alignment.
+Run these codes for the pre-processing (extracting pose + alignment).
 Camera parameters are detailed above.

 ```
 # run for pose extraction (ensure you are in the path of 'third_party/GVHMR_realisdance')